novosadt/om-annotsv-svc/README.md

 Some basic example usage of structural variant comparator follows.
 More detailed usage with sample data and results are presented in sample package in <b>./example</b> directory in this repository.
 Each directory in sample package contains README.txt file where can be found detailed description of each file.
 Compiled binary version of the application is presented in <b>./bin</b> directory of the repository.

 ### Basic usage
-In basic setup application compare all SVs contained in AnnotSV and Bionano result files.
+In basic setup application compares all SVs contained in AnnotSV and Bionano result files.
 No filters are applied here.

 ```console
 java -jar om-annotsv-svc.jar -a annotsv_result.tsv -b bionano_pipeline_result.smap -o result.csv
 ```

 ### Variance distance sum filter
-Following command filter out variants which have distance sum variance greater than 50000 bases.
+Following command filters out variants which have distance sum variance greater than 50000 bases.

 ```consolev
 java -jar ovm-annotsv-svc.jar -a annotsv_result.tsv -b bionano_pipeline_result.smap -d 50000 -o result.csv
 ```

 ### Common genes filter
-Following command filter out variants which have distance sum variance greater than 50000 bases and have no genes in overlap.
+Following command filters out variants which have distance sum variance greater than 50000 bases and have no genes in overlap.

 ```console
 java -jar om-annotsv-svc.jar -a annotsv_result.tsv -b bionano_pipeline_result.smap -d 50000 -g -o result.csv